k1rta/k1rta/README.md

 # :mailbox: How to reach me?

-If you need ideas or help regarding software testing or test automation, let me know I will be happy to help <a href="mailto:kirtalindakarits@icloud.com">:email:</a> .
+If you need ideas or help regarding software testing or test automation, let me know, I will be happy to help <a href="mailto:kirtalindakarits@icloud.com">:email:</a> .